srb5012/Written_Exposure_Therapy/README.md

 This file exists in the root directory to handle **SPA Routing**.

-- **Purpose:** If a user visits a sub-page like `/admin` directly, Vercel normally throws a 404 error because `admin.html` doesn't exist.
+- **Purpose:** If a user visits a sub-page directly, Vercel normally throws a 404 error because the HTML file doesn't exist.
-- **Fix:** This file tells Vercel to redirect all non-API requests to `index.html`, allowing React Router to render the correct page.
+- **Fix:** This file configures rewrites to redirect non-API requests to `index.html`, allowing React Router to handle the navigation.

 ---